 We are finishing the series of posts about augmented reality (AR) and virtual reality (VR).
-The first post dealt with the potential of augmented and virtual reality in business.
+The first post "Top AR/VR Apps in Mobile Applications" dealt with the potential of augmented and virtual reality in business.
 The possible applications of VR technology range from VR escape rooms to payment systems.
 The number of companies that are looking to create VR experiences for their customers is growing.

 However, currently, we are witnessing more augmented reality applications being realized.
 AR uses everyday devices.
 77% of U.S. consumers own a smartphone, and the global number of smartphones is projected to reach 2.87 billion by 2020.
 Simultaneously, the number of mobile apps is growing.
 It’s getting harder to stand out in a crowd, so brands and companies are looking for innovative features.
 AR integration offers that kind of opportunity.

 Augmented reality app development is now facilitated by ARKit and ARCore supplied by Apple and Google respectively.
 Software developers can build AR features into existing iOS and Android apps or create unique new programs.
 AR smart glasses and similar gear will be gradually getting better, cheaper, and more widespread, as it happened with smartphones.
 As a result, even small companies are increasingly considering AR solutions.

 AR is already revolutionizing sports, dating services, medicine, education, online shopping and retail and so on.
 Virtually any company can adopt AR technology both externally and for internal business and production processes.
 Let’s start with AR solutions for customer experiences and relationships.

 Augmented reality business opportunities stem from the unique ability to deliver information and streamline processes.
 “We’re already seeing things that will transform the way you work, play, connect and learn,” Apple’s CEO Tim Cook said.
 Let us add a few more verbs: serve, create, sell, and buy.